Your Guide to the Sacred Balinese Purification Ceremony: What to Expect & The Best Tours

 However, this morning, I woke up feeling truly lighter.
 What triggered me yesterday already feels distant, like an old memory.

-I highly recommend booking your ritual in the morning at the earliest available time slot.
-I did mine at 8 AM.
-By the time I finished, a group of school kids — probably 7 or 8 years old — arrived at the temple to practice the ritual.
-So, you can imagine how peaceful the atmosphere would’ve been if I had chosen a later time.
+• Book your ritual in the morning (if you can): I did mine at 8 AM.
+By the time I finished, a group of school kids, probably 7 or 8 years old, arrived at the temple to practice the ritual as well.
+So, you can imagine how peaceful the atmosphere would’ve been if I had chosen a later slot.

-Also, make sure the tour you book is for a small group.
-I was lucky to be completely alone, probably thanks to the early time slot.
+• Book a small group tour: I was lucky to be completely alone, probably thanks to the early time slot.
 This makes the whole experience so much more meaningful and far from chaotic.